veracode/scan_health/README.md

 💡 Consider scheduling a consultation to review the packaging and module configuration: https://docs.veracode.com/r/t_schedule_consultation.
 ```

 The tool also outputs JSON if the `-format json` flag is set.
+Note that unlike the console this JSON will not contain summaries but all the details.
 An example can be seen below:

 ```json
 {